 - 1. Introduction to optimization problems and software. - 2.
 Formulation of LPP and solving LPP using software (Minimization problem) - 3.
 Formulation of LPP and solving LPP using software (Maximization problem) - 4.
 Formulation of Transportation problems and solving. - 5.
-To solve an assignment problems. - 6.
+To solve an assignment problem. - 6.
 To solve traveling salesman problems - 7.
 To solve an EOQ problems with replenishment. - 8.
 To solve an EOQ problems without replenishment. - 9.
 To solve Network problems (PERT). - 10.
 To solve Network problems (CPM). - 11.
 Introduction to Forecasting problems and use of software to solve Forecasting problems (Moving average method). - 12.
 To solve forecasting problems (Exponential Smoothing Method)

-Software's: Microsoft Excel; TORA; LINDO; QSA, MATLAB;
+Software's: TORA; Microsoft Excel